mikecurtis1/MARC21Maker/README.md

 # MARC21Maker

-**MARC21Maker** is a lightweight PHP implementation for generating valid **MARC21 binary records** from structured input.
+**MARC21Maker** is a lightweight PHP implementation for generating valid **MARC 21 binary records** from structured input.

-This project was created to explore and demonstrate how MARC21 works *at a low level*, without relying on MARCXML or external libraries.
+This project was created to explore and demonstrate how MARC 21 works *at a low level*, without relying on MARCXML or external libraries.

 ---